GordonMensah/BCGX-Project/README.md

 # BCGX-Project
-The BCGX Project analysis the Data of PowerCo , a major gas and electricity utility that supplies to corporate, SME (Small &amp; Medium Enterprise), and residential customers, This project was given out to BCG then to avid learners like myself to help diagnose the source of churning SME customers.
+The BCGX Project analysis the Data of PowerCo , a major gas and electricity utility that supplies to corporate, SME (Small & amp; Medium Enterprise), and residential customers, The aim of this project was diagnose the source of churning SME customers.
+Price sensitivity was a hypothesis for the churn.
+In this analysis I found the correlation between the different parameters given in the data and Churn